tahmidazam/asd-strat/docs/source/lab_notes/regression.rst

 Discussion
 ----------

 The regression results indicate that instrument questions struggle to predict scores of other instruments.
 Non-linear regression models do not perform better than linear regression models.
-The low mean :math:`R^2` values supports the view that ASD is a heterogeneous condition.
+The low mean :math:`R^2` values supports the view that ASD is a heterogeneous condition, which motivates our unsupervised analysis.

 Module contents